Arthri/TShock/README.md

 This is the Terraria Server API, the API that [TShock for Terraria](http://github.com/tshock/tshock) runs on.

+---

+## ⚠ THIS VERSION IS MODIFIED
+A list of modifications is written in [MODIFICATIONS](MODIFICATIONS)

+---

 ## Features

 * Hooks for the most used events & calls used by Terraria.